-- outcomes for children with a particular focus on numeracy and literacy including across the curriculum (and how the school is addressing low attainment and underachievement where applicable); - quality of provision with a particular focus on numeracy and literacy including across the curriculum; and - quality of leadership and management.
+- outcomes for children with a particular focus on numeracy and literacy; - quality of provision with a particular focus on numeracy and literacy including across the curriculum; and - quality of leadership and management.

 4. Overall findings of the inspection

 Overall effectiveness Unable to assure the quality of education Outcomes for learners No performance level available Quality of provision No performance level available Leadership and management No performance level available